-Managing noise, vibration and odour levels is important to ensuring health and well-being, and in managing appropriate relationships between major facilities, sensitive land uses, land uses that emit noise, vibration and/or odour, and certain elements of the transportation system.
+Managing noise, vibration and odour levels is important to ensuring health and well-being, and in managing appropriate relationships between sensitive land uses, land uses that emit noise, vibration and/or odour, and certain elements of the transportation system.

-- a) New residential or other sensitive uses will not be located in noise sensitive areas unless noise abatement techniques are employed to reduce the noise to comply with the Ministry of the Environment sound level criteria/guidelines.
-In addiction, the proponent must demonstrate the following: - i) there is an identified need for the proposed use; - ii) alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - iii) adverse effects to the proposed sensitive land use are minimized and mitigated; and - iv) potential impacts to industrial, manufacturing or other uses are minimized and mitigated - b) New residential or other sensitive uses will not be permitted in any area where it is anticipated that noise, vibration, odour or other contaminants from vehicular traffic or from the nature of the use will exceed Ministry of the Environment sound level criteria and/or guidelines. - c) Only those new commercial or employment uses that can meet the Ministry of the Environment's sound level criteria will be permitted. - d) The development of new employment uses and sensitive land uses will have regard for the Ministry of the Environment guidelines respecting separation distances between industrial uses and sensitive land uses.

-- e) For any proposed development of a sensitive land use in proximity to a Provincial Highway, a noise and vibration study will be required to be submitted by a proponent, prepared by a qualified acoustical consultant, in accordance with the appropriate provincial guidelines, to the satisfaction of the County and/or local municipalities, and/or other jurisdiction prior to development approval.
+- a) New residential or other sensitive uses will not be located in noise sensitive areas unless noise abatement techniques are employed to reduce the noise to comply with the Ministry of the Environment sound level criteria/guidelines. - b) New residential or other sensitive uses will not be permitted in any area where it is anticipated that noise, vibration, odour or other contaminants from vehicular traffic or from the nature of the use will exceed Ministry of the Environment sound level criteria and/or guidelines. - c) Only those new commercial or employment uses that can meet the Ministry of the Environment's sound level criteria will be permitted. - d) The development of new employment uses and sensitive land uses will have regard for the Ministry of the Environment guidelines respecting separation distances between industrial uses and sensitive land uses. - e) For any proposed development of a sensitive land use in proximity to a Provincial Highway, a noise and vibration study will be required to be submitted by a proponent, prepared by a qualified acoustical consultant, in accordance with the appropriate provincial guidelines, to the satisfaction of the County and/or local municipalities, and/or other jurisdiction prior to development approval.
 The recommendations of the approved noise and vibration report will be incorporated in the development agreement for implementation, as approved. - f) The County and/or local municipalities will support initiatives of agencies to develop standards, regulations and procedures to prevent spillage of toxic materials.
 The County and/or local municipalities will support agencies and firms in the development of appropriate methods and capability to deal with spills with due speed and diligence.
 Additional safety measures for the storage, transportation and use of toxic materials will be encouraged. - g) Development proposals for uses that involve the storage or processing of hazardous substances or contaminated materials, including water, will demonstrate, to the satisfaction of the County and/or local municipalities that they will comply with all relevant Provincial and/or Federal regulations.